williambq/AppNoticeSDK-Android/README.md

 }
     ```

-  5. The sample code above for the onCreate method calls the manageTrackers method three times in various way depending on the user-selected state of the AdMob tracker.
+  5. The sample code above for the onCreate method calls the manageTrackers method three times in various ways depending on the user-selected state of the AdMob tracker.
 Here is an example of how the management of two trackers can be handled.
 Note that the AdMob tracker can be enabled and disabled in a single session, but for this demo, the Crashlytics tracker cannot be disabled once it is running and needs extra handling.

     ```java
 private void manageTrackers(HashMap<Integer, Boolean> trackerHashMap) {